6 Best Longboarding Helmets That Can Save Your Life [2022 Reviews]

 Also if you’re a beginner and/or a kid, we really urge you to wear a longboard helmet.
 When you buy a kids longboard, please combine that purchase with a helmet for the child.

 Don’t be a dummy – buy a helmet.
 Spending a little extra money on one of the best longboarding helmets can certainly be well worth the money, especially for beginners.
-If you own any of these, or another helmet that you fully endorse, let us know below.
+If you own any of these or another helmet that you fully endorse, let us know below.

 Longboarding Guide